 It happens a lot.
 The dream vacation on the beach, at the lake or on the ski slopes suddenly morphs into a dream of buying a piece of paradise.

-If you're motivated to do the same in your dream getaway area, here are some preparatory steps you can take as you embark on your property search:
+If you're considering buying a property in your dream getaway area, here are some preparatory steps you can take as you embark on your search:

 Decide whether you want the place to be primarily for your use or also serve as a rental property.

-If you will try to recoup some of the purchase and maintenance costs through renting, the property you purchase should have a broad appeal, include popular amenities and maybe even be professionally managed.
+If you will try to recoup some of the purchase and maintenance costs through renting, the property you purchase should have a broad appeal, include popular amenities and may even be professionally managed.